 Pozsony (Bratislava, Pressburg) was once the Capital of Hungary, now it is the Capital of Slovakia.
-The castle was a fort owned by Count Braszlav before the coming of the Hungarians who took it in 902 A.D.
+The castle was said to be a fort owned by Count Braszlav before the coming of the Hungarians who took it in 902 A.D.
 However, Braslav was rather in charge of Lower Pannonia between 892 and 907, his liege lord was King Arnulf, an East-Frank ruler, and had no connection with Pozsony.
 The famous battle of Pozsony is considered to be the last step of the Hungarian’s ‘Home Taking’ (it is called “Honfoglalás” in the Hungarian language) and it took place on 4 July 907.
-This victory was a major success and guaranteed Hungary’s independence against the Holy Roman Empire and the west.
+This victory was a major success and guaranteed Hungary’s independence from the Holy Roman Empire and the west.

 The first mention of “Poson” is from 1002 AD.
 During the interregnum in 1042, after King St Stephen’s death, the castle was taken for a short time by a Czech prince called Bretislaw, which is why Pozsony is called Bratislava now.
 This castle stood on a strategic point on the bank of the Danube River and it guarded the land against a hill.

 Holy Roman Emperor Heinrich III tried to take the castle by siege in 1051 but his boats were sunk by the Hungarian, Kund the Diver, and his men.
 The Eastern Germans and the Austrians had always wanted to seize Hungary and Pozsony blocked their way.
 Yet, the city was in Austrian hands for a short time in 1146.